 « Back to Spotlights

-Local Dutchess Drinks Perfect for Your New Year's Cheers
+Bubbly Dutchess Drinks Perfect for Your New Year's Cheers

-Date Published: December 15, 2023
+Date Published: December 9, 2024

 When the clock strikes midnight on New Year’s, raise your glass and cheers with one of these local pours.
 Dutchess County is home to some wonderful wineries, offering a variety of sparkling beverages perfect for the occasion.
+Go beyond the classic Champagne and explore one of these unique takes on sparkling wine.

 Planning your winter in Dutchess County?
 Click here.
+Searching for other handcrafted gifts in Dutchess County?
+Click here.

 Millbrook Brut, Millbrook Vineyards & Winery